 Return your books on time

 Each library sets its own due dates and fine schedules.
 Parkland borrowers are subject to the fining policies of all I-Share Libraries.
 Some libraries (SIU, for example), charge daily overdue fines plus a processing fee.
-An item is "checked in" when it is returned to the Parkland Library, but if you bring it back here late, you will be responsible for all overdue charges.
+An item is "checked in" when it is returned to the Parkland Learning Commons, but if you bring it back here late, you will be responsible for all overdue charges.